arunkal1/AstonHack2018/README.md

 ### SPARTAN SHOOTS VILLAINS

-- To win the game, kill the villans.
+- To win the game, kill the villians.